fluxcd/flux2/docs/release/controllers.md

 An alpha version API e.g. `v1alpha1` is considered experimental and should be used on test environments only.

-The schema of objects may change in incompatible ways in a later controller release.
+The schema of objects may change in incompatible ways in a later API version.
 The Custom Resources may require editing and re-creating after a CRD update.

 An alpha version API becomes deprecated once a subsequent alpha or beta API version is released.
-A deprecated alpha version is subject to removal after a three months period.
+A deprecated alpha version is subject to removal after a three month period.

 An alpha API is introduced when its proposal reaches the  `implementable` phase in the [Flux RFC process](https://github.com/fluxcd/flux2/tree/main/rfcs).